RedKlouds/BackPropagationMultiLayerANN/README.md

 to recognizing these input patterns the error of recognizing noisey/disfigured figures were poorly recognized.

 ---
-Below we have images the learning rate moved up to .1, over 400 epoachs with the same training samples as above
+Below we have images the learning rate moved up to .1, over 400 epochs with the same training samples as above
 ![.1](https://image.ibb.co/caWQ56/1_alpha_3_patterns_perf.png)
 ![.1](https://image.ibb.co/e4SbCm/1_alpha_10_patterns_perf.png)
 TOP: training performance on .1 learning rate 3 Patterns BOTTOM training performance on .1 learning rate 10 Patterns

-As we can see and expect a much smoother curve of the mean squared error coming down, to explain that the learning rate passed 20% error over the training set took about 100 epoachs only which tells us we have convergence of error
+As we can see and expect a much smoother curve of the mean squared error coming down, to explain that the learning rate passed 20% error over the training set took about 100 epochs only which tells us we have convergence of error
-->Results are expected since the learning rate in a backpropogated alogrithm tells the network how large of a step to take in the gradient decent inorder to minimize this error/loss function, the larger the step in this case of the data sample the quicker can achive a minimized loss function for the network
+->Results are expected since the learning rate in a back-propagated algorithm tells the network how large of a step to take in the gradient decent in order to minimize this error/loss function, the larger the step in this case of the data sample the quicker can achieve a minimized loss function for the network

 ![perfor](https://image.ibb.co/jxtuyR/1_alpha_10_patterns_noise.png)